 Passport to College Promise Scholarship awards are based on legislative appropriations.
-In the 2020-21 academic year, the maximum Passport scholarship is \$4,500.
+In the 2020-21 academic year, the maximum Passport Scholarship is \$2,000.
 Award amounts may be reduced based on the availability of funds.
-Students who attend summer quarter may receive an additional \$1,500 (\$2,250 for semester-based institutions), if funds are available.
+Students who attend summer quarter may receive an award if funds are available.
+Institutions are encouraged to contact WSAC regarding the availability of funds for summer term.